-Some law schools require a Dean's Letter/Dean's Certification from each of your undergraduate and graduate institutions where you are/were a full-time student.
+Some law schools require a Dean's Certification (or a Dean's Letter) from each of your undergraduate and graduate institutions where you are/were a full-time student.
 This is not always the case, so please read individual law school's admissions materials carefully to determine if this is necessary.
-Each of Penn's colleges maintains a different process for requesting a Dean's Letter, so please follow the link below for your school for instructions about how to request this document.
+Each of Penn's colleges maintains a different process for requesting a Dean's Certufucatuib, so please follow the link below for your school for instructions about how to request this document.

 In all cases, this Dean's Certification will take the place of individual law school forms, as Penn as an institution does not complete these forms.